letta-ai/vercel-ai-sdk-provider/README.md

       agent: { id: 'your-agent-id' }
     }
   },
-  messages: [
-    { role: 'user', content: 'Tell me a story about a robot learning to paint.' }
+  prompt: 'Tell me a story about a robot learning to paint.', });
-  ],
-});

 for await (const textPart of result.textStream) {